hphelion/docs.hpcloud.com/apispecs/swift/ga/hp-object-storage-api.md

 **Status Code**

-200 - OK
-204 - No Content
+See [HTTP Status Codes](#http_codes) for more information.

 **Response Data**

-If there are objects, their names are returned in body in the requested format.
+If there are objects, their names are returned in the response body in the requested format.
+The JSON and XML formats list additional data about each object as follows:
+* hash - The MD5 checksum for the contents on the object
+* bytes -- The size in bytes of the object
+* content_type - The MIME type of the object
+* last_modified - The date and time the object was created or the time at which the object meta data was last updated.

 Text/Plain